willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>As discussed earlier, the event is typed with our return type, in this case <code>seq&lt;UserName&gt;</code>.
+As discussed earlier, the event is typed with our return type, in this case <code>seq&lt;UserName&gt;</code>.
 We also capture a context that we can post back on, generally this will be the main thread of a GUI app.
 Finally, a helper <code>raiseEvent</code> was added that raises the event on the captured context.
-Next up is to update the match block in our mailbox:</p>
+Next up is to update the match block in our mailbox:
 <table class="pre">
 <tbody>
 <tr>